(Updated: 11/3/25)

 For a Proletarian Pandemic Policy!

-The failure of the bourgeoisie’s pandemic measures (and non-measures) expose the key error of all reformist logic: the idea that the capitalist state can be pressured to carry out policies inimical to the class forces on which it is based.
+The failure of the bourgeoisie’s pandemic measures (and non-measures) exposes the key error of all reformist logic: the idea that the capitalist state can be pressured to carry out policies inimical to the class forces on which it is based.

-Despite their "deformation," public health measures undertaken by various capitalist governments around the world pointed to the techniques which could be used by workers’ governments to save lives and tackle the pandemic on an international scale.
-It is necessary to wage war against the pandemic, but this war can only be carried through under the leadership of the working class!
-As China opens itself up to the virus and as the death toll climbs there and globally, the international working class will be reminded of the need to develop its own policy to address the pandemic - a proletarian pandemic policy.
-The starting point of such a policy is the fight to place enforcement of the entire arsenal of necessary public health measures - such as lockdowns, testing, contact tracing, masking policies, etc - under the control of safety committees subject to the democratic control of the working class.
-These committees will need to elect a world council of workers representatives able to coordinate these efforts internationally, beyond the limits imposed by the nation-state and its system of borders.
+Despite their "deformation," public health measures undertaken by various capitalist governments around the world pointed to the techniques that could be used by workers’ governments to save lives and tackle pandemics on an international scale.
+It is necessary to wage war against pandemics such as Covid-19, but such a war can only be carried through under the leadership of the working class!
+In the wake of China and the rest of the world opening themselves up to the virus, leading to a rise in the death toll there and globally, and as the world faces the ever-present threat of new pandemics emerging, the international working class faces recognizing the need to develop its own policy to address pandemics - a proletarian pandemic policy.
+The starting point of such a policy would be the fight to place enforcement of the entire arsenal of necessary public health measures - such as lockdowns, testing, contact tracing, masking policies, vaccination etc. - under the control of safety committees subject to the democratic control of the working class.
+These committees would need to elect a world council of workers' representatives able to coordinate these efforts internationally, beyond the limits imposed by the nation-state and its system of borders.

 No comments: